 Additional information including directors and officers remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans is contained in the Company's management information circular for its most recent annual meeting of shareholders that involved the election of directors.
 Additional financial information is provided in the Company's comparative financial statements for its most recently completed financial year, including the Notes thereto, and accompanying Management's Discussion and Analysis.
-Detailed information concerning the Company's significant accounting policies and Canadian and United States accounting policy differences is presented in Note 25.

-The Secretary of the Company can be contacted at the Company's principal office, located at 333 Bloor Street East, 10th Floor, Toronto, Ontario, Canada, M4W 1G9 (telephone: 416.935.7777).
-Additional information relating to RCI is also available on SEDAR at sec.gov, or on rogers.com (in the Investor Relations section).
+The Secretary of the Company can be contacted at the Company's principal office, located at 333 Bloor Street East, 10th Floor, Toronto, Ontario, M4W 1G9 Canada (telephone: 416.935.7777).
+Additional information relating to RCI is also available on SEDAR at sedar.com, on EDGAR at sec.gov, or on rogers.com/investors.